- The Best Solicitors! I would definitely recommend.

 Get in touch with our wills and probate solicitors in Kent today.
-We have five offices in Gravesend, Longfield, Ashford, Medway, and Sittingbourne.
+We have four offices in Longfield, Ashford, Gillingham and Sittingbourne.
 Just give us a call at your local branch for 15 minutes of free legal advice and to set up an initial consultation.

 Our wills and probate expertise

 We have a wide range of expertise covering all lifetime planning and estate administration matters, including:

 - Obtaining Grant of Probate where there is a will

 - Obtaining Letters of Representation where there is no will

 - Challenging a Will and Inheritance (Provision for Family and Dependants) Act 1975 claims

 Each and every member of our team is an expert in their field and we are committed to continuing our professional development to ensure we can consistently provide the highest quality of legal services to our clients.